This article is part of a larger series on How to Do Payroll.

-Colorado’s payroll is relatively straightforward in contrast to states like New York with challenging payroll rules that can change often.
-Colorado requires businesses to pay state unemployment taxes and has a minimum wage over $12.
-The state also requires income taxes.
-We break down the steps on how to do payroll in Colorado so you can navigate the process of managing payroll taxes and employee payments successfully.
+In contrast to states like New York with challenging payroll rules that can change often, Colorado’s payroll is relatively straightforward.
+Taking time to learn the steps on how to do payroll in Colorado will help ensure you feel more comfortable as you begin to navigate the process of managing payroll taxes and employee payments.

 Step-by-Step Guide to Running Payroll in Colorado

 Step 1: Set up your business as an employer.
 Get your company’s Federal Employer Identification Number (FEIN).
 If your company is brand-new, you may need to apply for a FEIN.
-This is a simple process that can be completed online via EFTPS.
+This is a simple process that can be completed online via the Electronic Federal Tax Payment System (EFTPS).
 If you work for a company that already has one, keep the FEIN handy.
 The FEIN is required to pay federal taxes.

 Step 2: Register with Colorado.
 Any company that pays employees in Colorado must register with the Colorado Secretary of State.
 You must also register with the Colorado Department of Revenue and the Department of Labor and Employment so you have an account to credit your withholdings.

 Step 3: Create your payroll process.
 If you work for an established business, you may have inherited a payroll process.
-But if your company is brand-new, you may need to start your payroll process.
-Overall, you can opt to do payroll yourself (not recommended), set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.
+But if your company is brand new, you may need to start your payroll process, which means deciding how often you’ll be paying employees, when you’ll pay them, how you’ll track and calculate hourly employees’ work time, etc. Overall, you can opt to do payroll yourself by hand, set up an Excel payroll template, or sign up for a payroll service to help you handle your Colorado payroll.

 Step 5: Review time sheets.
 This step is one you’ll repeat as you do payroll each period.
 Keeping track of employees’ hours is essential for ensuring accurate payroll.
 Whether you use paper time sheets or time and attendance software, review time sheets for accuracy and discuss any errors or issues with employees right away.
 Having employees sign their time sheets is a good idea, whether they do so electronically or by pen on paper.